 First, make sure that you have Samsung Mobile Phone Drivers installed on your computer.
 Download the drivers from your device and install them on the PC and proceed to next step:

 Step # 6 Run Odin on your PC:

 Now as you have root files ready on your PC and your device in the download mode, run the Odin tool on your computer and then connect your phone via USB cable.
 Wait until you see the ‘Added message’ on Odin.

 On the Odin tool find the AP button and click on it.
 Now browse your PC for the .tar.md5 file which you have saved earlier, in the 3rd step.
 After picking up the root file, now click START and let the process go on.
 You will not see any progress bar as on your smartphone it will show the Galaxy S7 logo instead.
-Your device will reboot a couple of time as the process go on and finally it will boot into Android and you have your Galaxy S7 or the Galaxy S7 edge rooted.
+Your device will reboot a couple of time as the process go on and finally it will boot into Android and you will be done with your Galaxy S7 root or the Galaxy S7 edge root.